William Rooney: Life

 William Rooney was born in Mabbot Street in Dublin, Ireland and educated by the Christian Brothers in Strand Street and North Richmond Street.
 As a boy he was a member of The Irish Fireside Club, a literary discussion group, where he became acquainted with Arthur Griffith around 1888.
 They joined the Leinster Debating Society (which became the Leinster Literary Society), where Griffith became president and Griffith secretary.
 After the Leinster Literary Society was dissolved in the wake of the Parnell controversies Rooney formed the Celtic Literary Society, of which he became president and editor of the society's journal, An Seanachuidhe.
 Along with Michael Cusack he taught Irish at the society's offices; one of their pupils was George Clancy.

 His writings and articles appeared in United Ireland, The Shamrock, Weekly Freeman, The Evening Herald, Shan Van Vocht and Northern Patriot in Belfast.

 He was persuaded by Eoin MacNeill to join the Gaelic League after its founding in 1893.
 As a member of the Gaelic League, which was mainly concerned with promoting the Irish language and literature, he favoured a more political approach to promoting Irish culture.
 He regarded Irish independence without the revival of the language and culture as meaningless.

 He was active on the 1798 Rising commemoration committee.
-In 1899 he co-founded with Griffith the United Irishman newspaper and wrote many of its articles.
+In 1899 he co-founded with Griffith the United Irishman newspaper.
+Rooney used multiple pseudonyms and wrote most of the papers articles.
 Rooney had encouraged Griffith to return from South Africa and edit the paper.
 In November 1900 along with Griffith he helped establish Cumann na nGaedheal.
 This was an umbrella organisation to co-ordinate the activities of a number of nationalist groups, with John O'Leary as president; it was merged in 1907 to form Sinn Féin.
 He spent some time travelling the country promoting the Irish language and condemned the Irish Parliamentary Party for its failure to promote the language.